dappros/ethora-bots/README.md

 This repository contains a collection of chatbots for the Ethora platform.
 It's structured as a monorepo containing a core bot framework and various bot implementations.

+You can run one bot individually or multiple bots at once in different chat rooms using PM2.
+See ecosystem.md for latter option.

 ## Repository Structure

 ```